Approximate Newton policy gradient algorithms: Quadratic Convergence

 \section{Quadratic Convergence}

-In this section, we study the quadratic convergence of the quasi-Newton method at learning rate $\eta=1$, which corresponds to the step size used in the Newton method.
+In this section, we study the quadratic convergence of the approximate Newton method at the learning rate $\eta=1$, which corresponds to the step size used in the Newton method.
 Our analysis is inspired by the results in \cite{dennis1974characterization, wang2021hessian}.
 The following theorem states the second-order convergence when $\eta=1$, with the proof given in \cref{sec:quadconvpf}.
+For the simplicity of notations, we let $f(\pi)_{sa} = -(r_s^a-((I-\gamma P^a)v_\pi)_s)$, which is the additive inverse of the advantage function.